eksctl-io/eksctl/docs/proposal-001_add-ons.md

 Most of the implementations described above have custom add-on management mechanisms.
-The goal of this proposal is to provide a design that would work for eksctl short-term (MVP), but also suggest a direction for an implementation that could be applied more widely and addopted by other projects in the future.
+The goal of this proposal is to provide a design that would work for eksctl short-term (MVP), but also suggest a direction for an implementation that could be applied more widely and adopted by other projects in the future.
 While majority of add-on manifests are based on a canonical source, the way copies are updates is different for each of the implementations, and it's hard for user to find out whether any of such copies are up-to-date date or not.
 Some of the implementations set set custom labels, but it's not clear what customisations had been applied to each